abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 This works!
 But it has a downside: when I call `describe(someUser)`, I have to assume that `describe` might care about emails and states!
 What’s more, if `describe` were a bigger or more complicated function, it could end up *accidentally* depending on details of the `User` class.
 In both cases, the fact that we have a whole `User` means we have to keep more in our heads.

-We can make one small change and dramatically improve local reasoning.
-If `describe` just accepts *any* object which has a `name: string` field and an `age: number` field—
+Now, TypeScript is a *structurally-typed* language, which means it only cares about the *shapes* of the objects you hand it.
+With `describe` for example, we can work with *any* object which has a `name: string` field and an `age: number` field:

 ```js
 function describe(person: { name: string; age: number }): string {